Juncker warns Croat PM he could wreck EU enlargement

 "Croatia is an inspiration … a symbol of what can be achieved," he added.

-He said Croatia wanted to join the euro and the passport-free Schengen travel zone and backed EU plans for "solidarity" on asylum seekers and for defence integration.
+He said Croatia wanted to join the euro and the passport-free Schengen travel area and that it backed EU plans for "solidarity" on asylum seekers and for defence integration.

-"Further pooling of sovereignty makes us [EU member states] stronger," he said.
+"Further pooling of sovereignty makes us [EU member states] stronger," the prime minister said.

-Plenkovic blamed Brexit on lies by anti-EU campaigners.
+He blamed Brexit on lies by anti-EU campaigners.
 "The UK's exit is a result of populism and a campaign of disinformation", he said.

 Populism

-But one of his own asides risked stirring ethnic tension.
+One of his own asides also risked stirring tension, however.

 He said Bosnia ought to "have an equal electoral system that will give equal opportunity for everyone in the country".

-His comment referred to a call by Bosnian Croats to be able to elect their own MPs in a vote in October, in a reform that could split the country into ethnically-divided electoral zones.
+His comment referred to a call by Bosnian Croats to be able to elect their own MPs in an upcoming vote in October, in a reform that could split the country into ethnically-divided electoral zones.

-Plenkovic spoke in French, English, and German as well as Croatian in a show of personal EU credentials.
+Plenkovic spoke in French, English, and German as well as Croatian in a show of his personal EU credentials.

-But few MEPs turned up to hear what he and Juncker had to say, prompting an explanation from EU parliament president Antonio Tajani, who said it was due to busy agendas.
+But few MEPs turned up to hear what he and Juncker had to say, prompting an explanation by EU parliament president Antonio Tajani.

-"It is impossible to stay here from 9 o'clock to midnight.
-For this, the importance of the debate is not the same everyday," Tajani said.
+"It is impossible to stay here from 9 o'clock to midnight … the importance of the debate is not the same every day," Tajani said.

 Weber's 'Christian heritage'

-Manfred Weber, a German MEP who heads the centre-right EPP group, the largest in the EU assembly, also attacked far-right populism in a short speech on Tuesday.
+Manfred Weber, a German MEP who heads the centre-right EPP group, the largest in the EU assembly, also attacked nationalism and populism on Tuesday.

 He said EU citizens should feel a "European pride" as well as a "national pride".

-He risked hurting the feelings of non-Christians by adding that Christianity should be central to EU identity.
+He risked alienating non-Christians by saying that Christianity should be central to EU identity, however.

-It was "no accident" that there was "a Christian church at the heart of almost every town and village in Europe" despite its "diversity", Weber said.
-"We have to stick to our Christian heritage," he added.
+It was "no accident" that there was "a Christian church at the heart of almost every town and village in Europe" despite its "diversity", Weber noted.
+"We have to stick to our Christian heritage," he said.